51Degrees/Java-Device-Detection/README.txt

 Version 3.1.8.4
 Changes:

-Added several methods to preload data on the Dataset object: initSignatures() initNodes() initProfiles()
+Added several methods to pre-load data on the Dataset object: initSignatures() initNodes() initProfiles()